TERMS & CONDITIONS

 Our bed linen is a top quality Egyptian cotton with a high thread count.
 There also is a pillow menu: on the bed, you will find a ‘firm support’ pillow and a medium density pillow.
 A softer pillow is waiting in your cupboard so you can choose or arrange your favourite combination.

 Our extra deep mattresses are of a high-quality medium/firm support, with an ‘ultra-bounce’ mattress topper.
 This combination seems to hit the right note whatever you are used to at home, as we hear from guests’ comments, reviews, or when, after your first night, we ask how you slept.
 Should you find the mattress too soft, then we can remove the topper.
 Should you require more softness, then we can add an extra topper or provide a thicker memory foam topper.
 You’re welcome to ask us for these extras!

 Also: as an extremely dog-friendly accommodation we attract a lot of visitors that are inseparable from their dogs.
-We can imagine that your dog in an unfamiliar setting wants to be close to you and we don’t mind if you must bring their basket closer so they can see you, but please make sure that your dog does NOT get in or on the beds and does not get in contact with our bed linen.
+We can imagine that your dog in an unfamiliar setting wants to be close to you and we don’t mind if you must bring their basket closer so they can see you, but please make sure that your dog does NOT get near the beds and does not get in contact with our bed linen.
 This is where we draw the line between extreme dog-friendliness and our high standards of hygiene.
 We provide a dog gate that can be helpful to keep them out of the bedroom, while they still can have eye contact with you.
 Please do NOT book a lodge with us if the dogs must sleep in or on your bed.
 More details in the next chapter, DOGS WELCOME.